Gabriel Vidović: Loan to Mainz 05

 On 30 August 2024, Vidović extended his contract with Bayern Munich until 2026, and was subsequently loaned to fellow Bundesliga club Mainz 05 for the 2024–25 season.
 On 3 February 2025, his loan spell with Mainz 05 was cut short, as he was recalled to his parent club Bayern Munich, following the departure of Mathys Tel to English Premier League club Tottenham Hotspur.

 Dinamo Zagreb

 On 17 June 2025, Vidović was transferred permanently and signed a contract with SuperSport HNL club Dinamo Zagreb, returning to the club in Croatia.

+SC Paderborn

+On 18 August 2026, he returned to Germany and transferred permanently to recently promoted Bundesliga club SC Paderborn, ahead of the 2026–27 season.

 International career

 Vidović was called up to Germany U15 sides before he became part of various Croatian junior national teams.

 Personal life

 Born in Germany, Vidović is of Bosnian Croat descent.
 His father hails from Žepče and his mother hails from Kiseljak.